NativQA Framework: Enabling LLMs and VLMs with Native, Local, and Everyday Knowledge

 The next step of the framework is to validate the QA pairs.
 It is important for several reasons: \textit{(i)} the retrieved related queries might be less relevant, \textit{(ii)} answers might be incomplete, \textit{(iii)} the source of the answer can be less reliable.
 For the \code{QAV} the framework integrates the below two approaches.

-\paragraph{1.
-Domain Reliability Checking (DRC).} The answers collected by \nqaf{} include a link to the source web page from which the answer was extracted.
-Therefore, the aim of the DRC is to retain QA pairs based on the reliable web domain where the answer appears.
-We hypothesize that answers from pages hosted on reliable domains are more likely to be trustworthy and can be directly included in the dataset.
-The framework currently supports two options for DRC: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*,labelsep=.5em] \item Based on the domains of the QA pairs listed in $S_{QA}$, annotators manually check and label them as \textit{very reliable}, \textit{partially reliable}, \textit{not sure}, or \textit{completely unreliable}.
-For this task, the annotation guidelines proposed in \citet{hasan2024nativqa} can be adopted. \item In the current implementation, \nqaf{} provides $2,080$ source URLs obtained from the \textit{MultiNativQA} dataset~\cite{hasan2024nativqa}, where annotators identified them as very reliable.
-These domain URLs used to verify the reliability of the answers. \end{itemize}

-This approach is more practical and scalable for developing large-scale QA pairs, as it reduces the manual effort required to obtain hand-curated answers.
-However, due to the semi-supervised nature of the approach, it has certain limitations.
-Some domains are authentic (e.g., Google, Facebook); however, the content they host might not be reliable due to the questionable user-generated content.
+\textbf{Domain Reliability Checking (DRC).} The answers collected by \nqaf{} include source URLs.
+The DRC module retains QA pairs by filtering for reliable domains, under the assumption that answers from such sources are more likely to be trustworthy and suitable for inclusion.
+The framework currently supports two DRC options: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*,labelsep=.5em] \item Based on the domains of the QA pairs listed in $S_{QA}$, annotators manually check and label them as \textit{very reliable}, \textit{partially reliable}, \textit{not sure}, or \textit{completely unreliable}.
+For the annotation task, the annotation guidelines proposed by \citet{hasan2024nativqa} can be used. \item In the current implementation, \nqaf{} provides $2,080$ source URLs curated from the \textit{MultiNativQA} dataset, where annotators identified them as reliable.
+These domain URLs can be used to verify the reliability of the answers. \end{itemize} This approach is more practical and scalable for large-scale QA pairs, as it reduces the manual effort needed to obtain hand-curated answers.